Planning-nl/app-api-documentation/README_EN.md

 ### Response

-A batch request returns a response containing the final result for each item:
+A batch request returns a response with the result per item:

 ```typescript
 export interface BatchResponse {